nmka/NudeSolutionAssignment/README.md

 i created CategoryValueSum reducer for category object and then using it to create TotalSummedValue reducer.
 DRY ;)
 - [x] Persist the data to a data store (SQL, NoSQL, LocalDB, anything is fine).

-- Used localDB otherwise i have to setup docker for SQL server...
+- Used SQLLite otherwise i have to setup docker for SQL server...
 I don't feel like it is important

 - [x] Restore the data when the application is restarted.